DRIVING ADVICE, ECO-DRIVING

 If fitted on the vehicle, the navigation system provides additional information.

-To obtain optimum consumption levels, a warning light on the instrument panel lets you know the best time to move up or down a gear:
+To optimise consumption levels, a warning light on the instrument panel A or B indicates the best time to move up or down a gear:

 If you regularly follow this indicator, you will reduce your vehicle’s fuel consumption.